 Improving reporting latency: we're overhauling our reporting system to make it easier to add new dimensions and metrics while also pushing new data to our clients as quickly as possible.

-Architecture optimization: finding ways to optimize our architecture for cost savings.
+Architecture optimization: finding ways to make our systems more testable and flexible.

 We care about work/life balance, career growth, and being nice while solving tough problems in a collaborative manner.

-We offer 20 paid vacations days (and 13 paid holidays) and a $1000 vacation stipend so you can go vacation somewhere cool.
+We offer unlimited vacations days (and 13 paid holidays) and a $2000 vacation stipend so you can go vacation somewhere cool.

 We are pretty flexible with working from home.
 Many of our engineers work from home at least once a week.

-We have employees in Berlin and Tokyo and we encourage people to go there to meet them (it gets lonely in faraway timezones).
+We have employees in Berlin and Atlanta and we encourage people to go there to meet them (it gets lonely in faraway timezones).

 We go out to eat lunch as a team every day.
 If people are working late in the office, they can expense dinner as well.

 We try to get the entire company together for an offsite twice a year.
-In the past this has involved company offsites to Hawaii and Santa Cruz.
+In the past this has involved company offsites to Hawaii, Santa Cruz, and Atlanta.

 We provide full medical, dental, and vision coverage.